kishankool/BuyItUp/README.md

 2. **Validate with OTP**

    After opening the app, you'll be prompted to validate your account using OTP (One-Time Password) via SMS.
 Please be aware that the OTP sending feature is powered by a Twilio trial account, which may experience occasional delays.
-   You may need to repeat this process two or three times if you don't receive the OTP immediately.
+   Please enter your number with countrycode for example `+911234567890' You may need to repeat this process two or three times if you don't receive the OTP immediately.
 Rest assured, the OTP validation will work reliably after a few attempts.

-3. If the screen gets stuck on the loading location screen during OTP validation, follow these steps:
+4. If the screen gets stuck on the loading location screen during OTP validation, follow these steps:

    a.
 Press the "Back" button to return to the validate screen.

    b.
 Once back on the home screen, click on the "Validate OTP" button again.

-4. This feature is only availabe in UP for now.
+5. This feature is only availabe in UP for now.

-5. **Explore Recipes**
+6. **Explore Recipes**

    After successful OTP validation, you'll have access to the recipe list.
 Browse through the mouthwatering recipes displayed on the screen.
 Each recipe comes with a detailed description, ingredients list, and cooking instructions.

-6. **Add to Cart**
+7. **Add to Cart**

    To add a recipe to your cart, simply follow these steps: